Kav1770/cse15l-lab-reports/labReport1.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])?

 ```
 This is a normal.
-Types "yes" and press the return or enter key on your keyboard.
+Type "yes" and press the return or enter key on your keyboard.
 Next it will ask for your password.
 Type in your password.
 **Note: The password will not show as your are typing it so do not be alarmed**

 If this program worked succesfully your should see something like the following:
 ![Image](https://user-images.githubusercontent.com/126924884/230695410-0cc36c98-12d6-4b9c-b310-69d8fe90599d.png)
 Now we can start trying some commands on the remote server!

 ## Trying Some Commands